Brexit regularly stumbles on sanctions

 Characteristic in this regard is the fact that Turkey's military invasion of Cyprus in 1974 stopped literally in front of the gates of the British Dhekelia.
 But the then requests of Athens and Nicosia to London to stop the Turkish invasion with the help of the same British bases remained unanswered.
 But these bases were used during NATO operations in Yugoslavia, the Libyan Jamahiriya, Iraq, Somalia and Syria.

-And in October 2022 and earlier, it was reported that not only the British Air Force, but also American drones, after taking off from Akrotiri, often cruise near Crimea.
+And in October 2022 and earlier it was reported that not only the British Air Force, but also the American Drones after departure from Akrotiri, they often ply near the Crimea.
 In a word, the hostility of the British areas in Cyprus towards Russia is all the more obvious ...

 Looking from London to the Commonwealth